Smoking and Alcohol Effects on Eyes

 Effects of Alcohol on eyes

 Short-term effects of alcohol on eyes and eyesight

 Altered pupillary reaction

-The altered pupil reaction to light is problematic for night time driving as pupil can’t constrict quickly while seeing oncoming headlights.
+The altered pupil reaction to light is problematic for nighttime driving as the pupil can’t constrict quickly while seeing oncoming headlights.

 Reduced contrast sensitivity